🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 My Cat Ate a Lily and Nothing Happened — Don't Be Fooled

-My cat ate a lily and nothing happened — and if that sentence describes your situation right now, I need you to keep reading before you exhale with relief.
-I have four cats and I have lived through this exact moment with Milo, my most adventurous cat, who nibbled a lily from my balcony and walked away completely unbothered.
-I made the mistake of waiting.
-By the next morning I was driving to the emergency vet at 2am.
+My cat ate a lily and nothing happened — and if that sentence describes your situation right now, keep reading before you relax.
+I have four cats, and I lived through this exact moment with Milo, my most adventurous one, who nibbled a lily from my balcony and walked away completely unbothered.

 ⚡ Quick Answer

-My cat ate a lily and nothing happened immediately because lily poisoning in cats has a delayed onset of 6 to 24 hours — your cat feels fine while kidney damage is already beginning.
+Lily poisoning has a delayed onset of 6 to 24 hours — your cat can feel fine while kidney damage is already beginning.
 Even a single petal or sip of vase water is enough to cause fatal kidney failure.
-Call your vet right now regardless of how fine your cat looks.
+Call your vet now regardless of how fine your cat looks.
 Treatment within 18 hours dramatically improves survival odds.

-⚠️ Emergency Warning — Act Immediately
+Emergency Warning

 🚨 Go to Emergency Vet Immediately If You See: